Do Large Language Models know what humans know?: Method

 \subsection{Human Participant Responses}

-1161 participants from Amazon’s Mechanical Turk platform were paid \$1 for their time.
+1156 participants from Amazon’s Mechanical Turk platform were paid \$1 for their time.
 Each read a single passage (except the final sentence), at their own pace.
 On a new page, they were asked to complete the final sentence of the passage by entering a single word in a free-response text input.
 Participants then completed two free-response attention check questions that asked for the true location of the object at the start and the end of the passage.
+Each participant completed only 1 trial to prevent them from learning across the experiment, analogously to GPT-3, which saw each passage individually and could not learn across trials.

-We preprocessed responses by lowercasing, and removing punctuation, stopwords, and trailing whitespace.
+We preprocessed responses by lowercasing and removing punctuation, stopwords, and trailing whitespace.
 We excluded participants who were non-native English speakers (13), answered $\geq1$ attention check incorrectly (513), or answered the sentence completion with a word that was not the start or end location (17), retaining 613 trials.
-These preregistered exclusion criteria reduced the likelihood that bots as well as participants who did not successfully comprehend the passage for any reason were included in the human data.
-All research was approved by the University of California San Diego’s Institutional Review Board.
+While this exclusion rate is unusually high, 75\% of incorrect attention check responses were neither the start nor end location, indicating inattention.
+We implemented a parallel check for GPT-3, which responded correctly to both attention check questions on 86\% of items.
+In our Supplementary Information, we report additional analyses on incorrect responses (§ Human Participant Responses) and excluded data (§ Exploratory Analyses).
+After exclusions, the number of trials per item ranged from 42-60, and there were 313 False Belief trials and 317 True Belief trials.
+These preregistered exclusion criteria reduced the likelihood that bots \cite{webb2022too} as well as participants who did not successfully comprehend the passage for any reason were included in the human data.